 It is finally time to share my IKEA Hack Standing Desk!
 We talk a lot in our coaching program about creating a sanctuary.
 Having read so many reports on how staying seated all day simply is not good for you (Washington Post: The health hazards of sitting and LifeHacker: How Sitting All Day Is Damaging Your Body and How You Can Counteract It are just two examples), I decided that I wanted a standing desk.
 This is also a perfect fit for our 1300 sq foot bungalow built in 1920 – there simply aren’t a lot places in our house to put a full desk with a chair.

 One Sunday, Mike & I headed off to the land of possibilities, err, I mean IKEA.
-Fortunately for me, he is a wonderful man who humors me when I’ve got a decorating whim, and we hunted for the perfect parts for my desk.
+Fortunately for me, he is a wonderful man who humors me when I’ve got a decorating whim, and we hunted for the perfect parts for my desk which I plant to put in the garden after I get my freestanding patio covers.
 After a few rounds of the store, this was what we came up with.

 For the Desk: